HOPE Services Advisory Board Prevention Ambassador Program Application

-The Prevention Ambassadors will be assisting the Prevention Services Advisory Board in our #WSUWeSupportU mission of Preventing Suicide, Preventing Sexual Violence, Preventing Substance Abuse, and Promoting Wellness in the WSU community.
+The Prevention Ambassadors will be assisting the HOPE Services Advisory Board in our #WSUWeSupportU mission of Preventing Suicide, Preventing Sexual Violence, Preventing Substance Misuse/Overuse, and Promoting Wellness in the WSU community.

-The PSAB Prevention Ambassador Program is facilitated mainly by Cora Olson, Ryley Skinner, and Dr. Marci Young.
+The HSAB Prevention Ambassador Program is facilitated mainly by Cora Olson, Rachael Gladden, and Dr. Marci Young.
 During the course of this program ambassadors would have the opportunity to interact with various departments and staff from the 17 WSU departments on the PSAB.

 Through this program, the Prevention Services Advisory Board aims to engage student leaders in providing prevention and outreach programming to their peers and to the WSU community as a whole.

 Application Criteria, Procedures and Information:

 - The program consists of weekly seminars during the Spring and Fall semesters.
 Making a commitment to prompt and complete attendance to all seminars is required.

 - Prevention Ambassadors will be required to make a 3 semester commitment to the program.

 - Prevention Ambassadors will be selected based on their energy, drive to succeed, commitment to being a change agent in the WSU community, motivation to reach their personal/academic/professional goals, and overall leadership potential.

 - Students who are current or previous clients of the program coordinator or facilitator (Dr. Marci Young and Ryley Skinner) are not eligible to apply, due to conflict of interest and dual role concerns.
 (Standard 3.05: Multiple Relationships, APA ethics code).

 - Applicants must be in good academic and judicial standing, with a GPA of 2.5 or above.